Rohtas Fort, India: History

 In 1558 AD, Raja Man Singh, Akbar's general and governor, ruled Rohtas.
 As the Governor of Bengal and Bihar, he made Rohtas his headquarters in view of its inaccessibility and other natural defenses.
-He built a splendid palace for himself, renovated the rest of the fort, cleared up the ponds and made gardens in Persian style.
+He built a splendid palace 'Mahal Sarai' for himself, renovated the rest of the fort, cleared up the ponds and made gardens in Persian style.
 The palace was constructed in a north-south axis, with its entrance to the west with barracks for soldiers in front.
 The fort is still in a fairly good condition.

 After the death of Man Singh, the fort came under the jurisdiction of the office of the Emperor's wazir from where the governors were appointed.
 In 1621 AD, the Prince Khurram revolted against his father Jahangir and took refuge at Rohtas.
 The guardian of the fort, Saiyyad Mubarak handed over the keys of Rohtas to the prince.
 Khurram once again came to Rohtas for safety when he tried to win Avadh, but lost the battle of Kampat.
 His son Murad Baksh was born to his wife Mumtaz Mahal.
 During Aurangzeb's reign the fort was used as a detention camp for those under trial and housing prisoners sentenced for life.

 In 1763 AD, in the Battle of Udhwa Nala, the Nawab of Bihar and Bengal, Mir Kasim, lost to the British and fled with his family to Rohtas.
 But he was not able to hide at the fort.
 Finally the Diwan of Rohtas, Shahmal handed it over to the British Captain Goddard.
 During his two-month stay at the fort, the Captain destroyed the storeroom and many of the fortifications.
 Goddard left, keeping some guards in charge of the fort, but they too left after a year.

 There was peace at the fort for the next 100 years or so, which was at last broken at the time of the First War of Independence in 1857.
 Amar Singh, the brother of Kunwar Singh, together with his companions took refuge here.
 There were many encounters with the British where the latter were at a disadvantage, for the jungles and the tribal in them were of great help to the Indian soldiers.
 Finally, after a long drawn out military blockade and many clashes, the British overcame the Indians.

 Architecture

-It is one of the largest fort in world.
-It is spread in 42Sqkm.It has 83 gates and network of many underground place and tunnels.
+It is considered to be one of the largest forts in world as remnants of fort are spread across 42 square km.
+It has 83 gates and network of many underground place and tunnels.

-Hathiya Pol and Elephant Gate
+Hathiya Pol or Elephant Gate

-The main gate is known as the Hathiya Pol or the Elephant Gate, named after the number of figures of the elephants, which decorate it.
+The main gate is known as the Hathiya Pol or the Elephant Gate, named after the two elephants, which decorate it.
 It is the largest of the gates and was made in 1597 AD.